Sebastian Giovinco: 2018–19 Nations League

+After football

+On 5 October 2024, Giovinco became the Special Advisor and Club Ambassador for Toronto FC.

+Player profile

 Style of play

-Giovinco is a small, quick, technically gifted, and agile player, with noted dribbling skills, balance, acceleration, and excellent ball control; these characteristics allow him to beat opponents, hold up the ball with his back to goal or in tight spaces, and create space for teammates, despite his lack of strong physical attributes.
-Although he is capable of scoring goals, he is also adept creating chances for his teammates, possessing good link-up play as well as notable playmaking skills, and he is known for his vision, creativity, and his passing and striking ability with either foot, despite being naturally right footed.
-Furthermore, he is highly regarded for his ability to bend the ball, as well as his accuracy and ball delivery from free kicks, and is considered to be a set piece specialist in the media, as several of his goals have come from dead ball situations; he is also effective at scoring from penalties.
+Giovinco was a small, quick, technically gifted, and agile player, with noted dribbling skills, balance, acceleration, and excellent ball control; these characteristics allowed him to beat opponents, hold up the ball with his back to goal or in tight spaces, and create space for teammates, despite his lack of strong physical attributes.
+Capable of scoring goals, he was also adept at creating chances for his teammates, possessing good link-up along with notable playmaking skills, and was known for his vision, creativity, and passing and striking ability with either foot, despite being naturally right footed.
+Furthermore, he was highly regarded for his ability to bend the ball, as well as his accuracy and ball delivery from free kicks, and was considered to be a set piece specialist in the media, as many of his goals had come from dead ball situations; he was also effective at scoring from penalties.

 Due to his short stature, dynamic abilities and pace, Giovinco acquired the nickname formica atomica ("atomic ant", after the eponymous Hanna-Barbera character) in his youth.
-A versatile attacker, Giovinco is capable of playing in several offensive positions, and he is usually deployed in a free role as a second striker, behind or off of another forward, although he is also capable of playing as a winger, on either flank, or in a deeper playmaking role in the centre of the pitch, as a creative attacking midfielder; he has also been used in a more offensive, central role, as a main striker, or even as a false 9.
+A versatile attacker, Giovinco was capable of playing in several offensive positions, and was usually deployed in a free role as a second striker, behind or off of another forward, although was able to play as a winger, on either flank, or in a deeper playmaking role in the centre of the pitch, as a creative attacking midfielder.
+He was also sometimes used in a more offensive, central role, as a main striker, or even as a false 9.

-In 2015, Giovinco was named one of the 100 best footballers in the world by The Guardian, FourFourTwo, and L'Équipe.